 3. Seeds and Nuts

-4. Plant-Based Protein Powders (When Chosen Wisely)
+4. Plant-Based Protein Powders (Chosen Wisely)

 5. Sustainable Animal Proteins (For Omnivores)